Chris00/ocaml-csv/README.md

     ocaml setup.ml -build
     ocaml setup.ml -install

-Note that This package uses [oasis](https://github.com/ocaml/oasis) to generate its configure, build and install scripts.
+Note that this package uses [oasis](https://github.com/ocaml/oasis) to generate its configure, build and install scripts.
 However, you only need `oasis` if you want to compile the development version.